 - Determine the state of consciousness and any focal neurological failures

 - in the event of circulatory arrest, begin cardiopulmonary resuscitation (CPR) immediately

-- request and apply the automated external defibrillator (AED) If a pulse can be felt, but a cardiac problem is detected, if necessary use the AED as a monitor if this is technically possible (some airlines require prior contact with a
+- Request and apply automated external defibrillator (AED).
+If a pulse can be felt, but a cardiac problem is detected, if necessary use the AED as a monitor if this is technically possible (some airlines require prior contact with a

 team of consultants on the ground)

 - Request the doctor’s kit from the cabin crew, and if necessary administer oxygen